-Stem Cell Injections for Degenerative Disc Disease in Frisco and Dallas, TX
+Stem Cell Injections for Degenerative Disc Disease in Dallas and Frisco, TX

 A common cause of back pain and disability is degenerative disc disease of the spine.
 Over time and with continued pressure the discs in between the vertebrae that work as shock absorbers in the spine deteriorate.
 When they do so, the space between the vertebrae, decrease and nerves can get pinched or bone rubs on bone creating significant and often debilitating pain.